PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Hyperparameters

 **We are continuously improving the performance of off-policy algorithms and finding better hyperparameters.
-So we are happy to receive any advice from users, feel free for opening PRs or issues.**
+So we are happy to receive any advice from users, feel free for opening an [issue](https://github.com/PKU-Alignment/omnisafe/issues/new/choose) or [pull request](https://github.com/PKU-Alignment/omnisafe/pulls).**

-Off-Policy algorithms almost share the same hyperparameters, the share hyperparameters are listed below:
+Off-policy algorithms almost share the same hyperparameters, which are listed below:

 |   Hyperparameter    |   Value    |
 | :-----------------: | :--------: |